La Trobe Asia Annual Reports

-La Trobe Asia has an Advisory Board to provide strategic advice to the Executive Director of La Trobe Asia and the University more broadly about its engagement with Asia and developments external to the University.
-The Board will provide input into developments in Asia's tertiary sector, opportunities for partnerships with institutions and organisations in Asia and provide external advice on the operations of La Trobe Asia.
-The Board will meet annually.
+La Trobe Asia has an Advisory Board to provide strategic advice to the Vice-Chancellor and President of La Trobe University and the Executive Director of La Trobe Asia about its engagement with Asia and developments external to the University.
+The Board provides input into developments in Asia's tertiary sector, opportunities for partnerships with institutions and organisations in Asia and provides external advice on the operations of La Trobe Asia.
+The Board meet annually.

 Members of the Advisory Board are:

 - Dr Meenakshi Gopinath

 - Dr Geoff Raby

 - Dr Kristen Sadler